Inuit printmaking

-Inuit printmaking (titirtugait) refers to printmaking by Inuit artists, using techniques such as stone block printing and stencils.
-Printing originated among Inuit artists at the West Baffin Eskimo Cooperative in 1959.
+Printmaking by Inuit artists involves techniques such as stone block printing and stencils.
+Inuit printmaking (titirtugait) originated at the West Baffin Eskimo Cooperative in 1959.

 Subject matter

 Figures of animals and hunters, family scenes, and traditional beliefs or mythological imagery are popular.
 Some artists have adopted a polished style rooted in naturalism.
 Other artists, such as John Pangnark, have developed a style that is highly abstract.

 History

 The Kinngait print shop in September 1960.

 Printmaking originates at the West Baffin Eskimo Cooperative in the late 1950s.

 James Archibald Houston, who had helped attract the attention of the Canadian Handicrafts Guild to Inuit carving in the late 1940s, travelled to Kinngait (then called Cape Dorset) on Baffin Island in 1951.
 The idea of a printmaking program developed from a winter 1957 conversation between Houston and Osuitok Ipeelee.
 As Houston recalled:

 Osuitok Ipeelee sat near me one evening studying the sailor-head trademarks on a number of identical cigarette packages.
 He...stated that it must have been very tiresome...to sit painting every one of the small heads on the small packages with the exact sameness...

 My explanation was far from successful...partly because I was starting to wonder whether this could have any practical application in Inuit terms.

 Looking around to find some way to demonstrate printing, I saw an ivory walrus tusk that Osuitok had recently engraved...

 Taking an old tin of writing ink... with my finger I dipped into the black residue and smoothed it over the tusk.
 I laid a piece of toilet paper on the inked surface and rubbed the top lightly, then quickly stripped the paper from the tusk.
 I saw that by mere good fortune, I had pulled a fairly good negative of Osuitok's incised design.

 "We could do that," he said, with the instant decisiveness of a hunter.
 And so we did.

 The following year, in October 1958, Houston set off to Japan to learn Japanese woodblock printing.
 From November 1958 to late January 1959, he studied with Un'ichi Hiratsuka.
 Houston returned in the spring of 1959 and shared what he had learned, and an array of mid-20th century Japanese woodblock prints.
 This formed the basis for the printing program.

 The first Cape Dorset collection of prints was published in 1960.
 It spread, with Puvirnituq publishing a partial collection in 1962 and a full one in 1964.
 Ulukhaktok began publishing a collection in 1965, Baker Lake in 1970, and Pangnirtung in 1973.